 2. Add the tftpboot site manifest on your puppet server node via Hiera.
-Create the file (or edit if it exists): /etc/puppetlabs/code/environments/simp/hieradata/hosts/<tftp.server.fqdn>.yaml .
+Create the file (or edit if it exists): /etc/puppetlabs/code/environments/simp/hieradata/hosts/<tftp.server.fqdn>.yaml.
 (By default the TFTP server is the same as your puppet server so it should exist.)
 Add the following example code to that yaml file.

 '''

----

 classes:

 - 'site::tftpboot'

 '''

-3. After updating the above file, type puppet agent -t --tags tftpboot on the Puppet server.
+3. After updating the above file, type puppet agent -t --tags tftpboot on the Puppet master.

-Note: To PXE boot more OSs, create, in the tftpboot.pp file, a tftpboot::linux_model block for each OS type using the extra directories and kickstart files created using the notes in previous sections.
-Point individual systems to them by adding assign_host lines with their MAC pointing to the appropriate model name.
+Note: To provide PXE boot configuration for more OSs, create, in the tftpboot.pp file, a tftpboot::linux_model or tftpboot::linux_model_efi block for each OS type.
+Then, assign individual hosts to each model by adding tftpboot::assign_host or tftpboot::assign_host_efi resources.